mornepousse/KaSe_SOFT/README.md

 - 🚧 macOS support (to be explored once Windows path is stable).
 - 🚧 Macros
 - 🚧 Rename layers
+- 🚧 Research Key
+- 🚧 other confort

 ---